-1. Golden Shepherd (German Shepherd / Golden Retriever)
+1. Golden Shepherd (German Shepherd / Golden Retriever Mix)

-This golden haired beauty will definitely win your heart with those soulful eyes.
-This Golden Retriever and German Shepherd mix is an affectionate sweetheart who thrives on one-on-one interaction with her owners and especially adores the tiny human variety – which makes her the perfect family-with-kids choice.
+The golden shepherd is a golden-haired beauty that will definitely win your heart with those soulful eyes.
+This Golden Retriever and German Shepherd mix is an affectionate sweetheart who thrives on one-on-one interaction with her owners and especially adores the tiny human variety.
+This makes the golden shepherd the perfect family-with-kids choice.

 The best of both doggie worlds are all rolled up into this one adorable and energetic bundle of joy.
 This Pug and Shepherd breed is an extremely loyal companion, exhibits impressively intelligence, and serves as an alert guard dog.

-3. Chow Shepherd or Chow Chow (German Shepherd / Chow)
+3. Chow Shepherd or Chow Chow (German Shepherd / Chow Mix)

 This cutie’s face will always be begging for cuddles and kisses.
 Don’t be alarmed when he licks your nose though – the Chow Shepherd sometimes sports the same spotted tongue common to his Chow ancestors.

 The Labrashepherd (also known as a Sheprador) is a calm, loving and even-tempered animal with a touch of the German Shepherd shyness shining through when he is presented with new situations.
-This dog is gloriously beautiful and loves a good play session in the park.
+This German Shepherd Labrador mix dog is gloriously beautiful and loves a good play session in the park.

-5. Siberian Shepherd or Gerberian Shepsky (German Shepherd / Siberian Husky)
+5. Siberian Shepherd or Gerberian Shepsky (German Shepherd / Siberian Husky Mix)

-This exquisitely handsome boy will have you falling over your feet when he looks at you with that one baby blue.
+This exquisitely handsome boy is a German Shepherd Husky mix that will have you falling over your feet when he looks at you with that one baby blue.
 Love at first sight for sure.
 And the bonus?
 He loves you just as fiercely.
 He’s real hard-worker too – an inherited trait from the Husky breed parentage.

 A unique combination of the Collie and German Shepherd gives us this pretty lady.
 She is amazingly even-tempered temperament, very eager to learn, and easily trained.
-Be prepared to groom her every day though, as those locks are relatively high maintenance.
+Be prepared to groom the German Shepherd Collie mix every day though, as those locks are relatively high maintenance.

-8. Shepweiler or Rottweiler Shepherd (German Shepherd / Rottweiler)
+8. Shepweiler or Rottweiler Shepherd (German Shepherd / Rottweiler Mix)

 The mix of Poodle and German Shepherd give you this devoted, loyal, and hard-working companion.
-He needs your constant companionship and will follow wherever you may lead.
+The German Shepherd Poodle mix needs your constant companionship and will follow wherever you may lead.
 The Poodle breed genes are relatively dominant in this dog, resulting in the somewhat curly fur coat.